cucumber-school/scripts/README.md

 The idea is to create a storyboard for the code in the chapter in the branch, with one commit each time something happens.
 To create a new chapter code branch, use these commands:

-    git checkout -b --orphan chapter-0n-code-<lang> # where n is the chapter number and <lang> is the language rm -rf . # because otherwise all the files you just had in HEAD will get checked in! echo "content\npublic\n" > .gitignore
+    git checkout --orphan chapter-0n-code-<lang> # where n is the chapter number and <lang> is the language rm -rf . # because otherwise all the files you just had in HEAD will get checked in! echo "content\npublic\n" > .gitignore
+    git add --all
     git commit -m "Initial commit"

 Now you can work on the storyboard.
 If you mess somethign up, use `git rebase` to fix it: